tim-field/graphql-wp/README.md

 # graphql-wp
 A GraphQL endpoint for WordPress

-This is a WordPress Plugin that exposes a graph ql endpoint at **/graphql**
+This is a WordPress Plugin that exposes a GraphQL endpoint at **/graphql**

 This is a work in progress / in active development, but already pretty useful.